Pedro-Magno/WordCloud/README.md

 # WordCloud
- Program to create wordclouds out of txt archives
+ Program to create a wordcloud out of a web link